 Stryker Medical Division, a division of Stryker Corporation, warrants to the original purchaser that its products should be free from defects in material and workmanship for a period of one (1) year after date of delivery.
 Stryker's obligation under this warranty is expressly limited to supplying replacement parts and labor for, or replacing, at its option, any product which is, in the sole discretion of Stryker, found to be defective.
+Stryker warrants to the original purchaser that the frame and welds on its beds will be free from structural defects for as long as the original purchaser owns the bed.
 If requested by Stryker, products or parts for which a warranty claim is made shall be returned prepaid to Stryker's factory.
 Any improper use or any alteration or repair by others in such manner as in Stryker's judgement affects the product materially and adversely shall void this warranty.
 No employee or representative of Stryker is authorized to change this warranty in any way.

-Stryker Medical stretcher products are designed for a 10 year expected service life under normal use, conditions, and with appropriate periodic maintenance as described in the maintenance manual for each device.
-Stryker warrants to the original purchaser that the welds on its stretcher products will be free from structural defects for the expected 10 year life of the stretcher product as long as the original purchaser owns the product.
+Stryker Medical stretchers are designed for a 10 year expected life under normal use conditions and appropriate periodic maintenance as described in the maintenance manual for each device.